Foundations of Alternative Breaks

 State of the Movement

-For updates from Break Away’s national office on resources, trainings, partnerships, and victories from across the Movement, our network of Chapter Schools relies on the “State of the Movement,” a missive sent out monthly across our Chapters Listserv.
+For updates from Break Away’s national office on resources, trainings, partnerships, and victories from across the Movement, our network of Chapter schools relies on the “State of the Movement,” a missive sent out three times a year across our Chapters Listserv.

 National Conference Call Series

-Each month, our Chapter Schools convene to share resources and best practices for high quality alternative break experiences.
+Each month during the academic year, our Chapter schools convene to share resources and best practices for high quality alternative break experiences.
 Our monthly call series features relevant topics such as Implementing Curricular Alternative Breaks and Assessing Student Learning Outcomes on Alternative Breaks.

 Our online destination for SWAG - souvenirs, wearables, and gifts.
 Proudly represent the Movement, and let everyone know you’re an alternative breaker and active citizen.
 Be brilliant in Break Away blue.